CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 - With our website, we wanted to create an app which focuses on enhancing student experience while also giving educators a platform to communicate and assess their students.
 - Our website integrates interactive features to allow for resource sharing.
 This space fosters a dynamic and supportive learning environment, ensuring students receive the resources that they need to succeed.

-6. Key design goals and user needs identified
+6. Key design goals and user needs identified:

 Design Goals:
 - Sign in/Sign out
 - Create quiz/ manage quizzes